mattpolzin/JSONAPI/README.md

 ### `JSONAPI.Relationships`

 There are two types of `Relationships`: `ToOneRelationship` and `ToManyRelationship`.
-An `ResourceObjectDescription`'s `Relationships` type can contain any number of `Relationship` properties of either of these types.
-Do not store anything other than `Relationship` properties in the `Relationships` struct of an `ResourceObjectDescription`.
+A `ResourceObjectDescription`'s `Relationships` type can contain any number of `Relationship` properties of either of these types.
+Do not store anything other than `Relationship` properties in the `Relationships` struct of a `ResourceObjectDescription`.

 In addition to identifying resource objects by Id and type, `Relationships` can contain `Meta` or `Links` that follow the same rules as [`Meta`](#jsonapimeta) and [`Links`](#jsonapilinks) elsewhere in the JSON API Document.